What is Texas Holdem poker?

 Popular folklore has the game created in the early 20th Century, by Blondie Forbes, a road gambler.

 The state of Texas claims that Robston, Texas is the game’s birthplace.
 But the most likely story is simply that the game became associated with Texas due to its popularity with Texas road gamblers.
 Regardless of where the game got its name, let’s go over some Texas Holdem rules.

 Texas Holdem can be played by between two to twenty-two players.
 Though a more typical game range would be from six to ten players.

-“Heads-up” (1-v-1 games) have also become increasingly popular since the early 00s.
+“Heads-up” Holdem games (1-v-1 games) have also become increasingly popular since the early 00s.

 In Texas Holdem, players receive two hole cards face down, then five community cards face up.
 Players can use any combination of board and hole cards to make the best five-card hand they can.

 The general populace tends to view “table stakes” as standard for Texas Holdem.
-Also known as “no-limit,” table-stakes indicate that players can bet, raise, and lose anything up to the number of chips they have in front of them on the table.
+Also known as “no-limit,” table-stakes indicate that players can bet, raise, and lose anything up to the number of chips (which represent real money) they have in front of them on the table.